rbenchmark/benchmarks/README.md

 $ ../utility/rbench.py --meter perf --rvm R hello_rbenchmark.R 1000
 ```

-Then it will use Linux perf (only in Linux Platform) for the data measuring, and choose the R (without byte-code compiler) as the VM for benchmarking.
+Then it will use Linux perf (only on Linux Platform) for the data measuring, and choose the R (without byte-code compiler) as the VM for benchmarking.

 Please refer [Running Benchmark](docs/running_benchmark.md) for additional controls of running a benchmark